Concertone for two Violins and Orchestra: History

 The circumstances for the Salzburg performance are unknown, however, the inclusion of trumpets suggest it may have been a celebratory or festive occasion.
 Mozart himself may have played one of the solo violin parts.
 Presumably the Concertone was performed by the Salzburg court orchestra.
 Music with string solos was fashionable at the time, led by Mozart's employer Archbishop Colloredo, who himself played the violin.
-Written before the 1775 violin concertos in Salzburg.
-First published in 1870 in Leipzig; August Cranz Hofmeister's Monatsbericht p.179.
-Also published by Breitkopf & Härtel in 1880.
-The original autograph manuscript is housed at the Morgan Library & Museum in New York.
+It was written before the 1775 violin concertos in Salzburg, and was first published in 1870 in Leipzig by August Cranz Hofmeister.
+It was also published by Breitkopf & Härtel in 1880.
+The original autograph manuscript is housed at the Morgan Library & Museum in New York City.

 Description

 Concertone

 Mozart simply wrote "Concertone" (large concert) on the autograph score.
 An Italian term which meant more than one soloist with an accompanying orchestra, similar to a symphonie concertante.
 Leopold Mozart also called the work a concertone in his copy.
 The title page of the score only refers to two solo violins and orchestra.
 But the music contains notable solo writing for the oboe, cello and with a few passages for divided violas and for a solo double bass.

 One of Mozart's earliest concertos, the Concertone has similarities in form to the earlier concerto grosso form, as well as contemporary concertante works.
-Such as Joseph Haydn's symphonies 6 to 8, Le Matin, Le Midi and Le Soir, and similar styled works by J.C.
-Bach.
+Such as Joseph Haydn's symphonies nos.
+6 to 8, "Le Matin", "Le Midi" and "Le Soir", and similar styled works by J. C. Bach.
 This form of writing was popular in Paris at the time.
 The flautist Johann Baptist Wendling was enthusiastic about the Concertone and arranged to have it performed in Paris or possibly Mannheim.
 Wendling exclaimed "it is just the thing for Paris".
-The Mozart scholar Alexander Hyatt King remarked "a hybrid work in which the old genre got a new soul … the juxtaposition of baroque concerto grosso instruments mixes well with the new galant style”.
+The Mozart scholar Alexander Hyatt King remarked "a hybrid work in which the old genre got a new soul ... the juxtaposition of baroque concerto grosso instruments mixes well with the new galant style”.

+The work is scored for two solo violins; two oboes; two horns in C, and in F for the second movement; two trumpets in C (silent in the second movement); and strings.